Sinbad (TV series)

-Sinbad is an action-adventure fantasy family saga television series that aired on Sky1 from 8 July to 23 September 2012.
-It was produced by Impossible Pictures, the same company who made Walking with Dinosaurs and Primeval.
+Sinbad is a British action-adventure fantasy family saga television series that aired on Sky1 from 8 July to 23 September 2012.
+It was produced by Impossible Pictures, who previously made Walking with Dinosaurs and Primeval.
 The series stars Elliot Knight as the eponymous hero Sinbad.

 On 27 February 2013, Sky announced that they had axed the show, saying its "story has now been told".

 Premise

-Sinbad accidentally kills the son of the powerful Lord Akbari in a fist fight.
+In Basra, streetwise thief Sinbad accidentally kills the son of the powerful Lord Akbari in a fist fight.
 As recompense for the blood debt, Sinbad's brother is killed in front of his eyes.
 Sinbad escapes, but his grandmother uses a magic talisman to curse him for the death of his brother.
 The curse prevents Sinbad from staying on land for more than one day; if he tarries the talisman will choke him to death.
-This prohibition against remaining on land leads to a life of adventure at sea that holds many wonders.
-Sinbad is unaware that he is still being hunted by Lord Akbari, who does not consider Sinbad's brother's death as sufficient payment of the blood debt.
+This prohibition against remaining on land leads to Sinbad fleeing to a life of adventure at sea onboard the 'Providence'.
+As Sinbad faces down monsters and wonders, he is unaware that he is still being hunted by Lord Akbari and his servant the witch Taryn, who does not consider Sinbad's brother's death as sufficient payment of the blood debt.